HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

   - Expel has been buffed to 100% accuracy but only affects monster classes.
 It will hit all enemies in Mag/2 range which are of a Monster class type, and reduce them to 1 HP.
   - Promoted magic units will learn their whole unpromoted spell list.
 (This is why Mage/Cleric promotion levels are so high)
 - A (mostly) working world map that you can explore, with two lords you can alternate between after a certain point in the story.
+- A reworked support system with no limits (press R on the statscreen to see the bonuses).
 - Lion Heads/Sacred Springs which can be visited in the repeatable maps to gain stat boosts, experience, and even revive dead units...

 Optional QOL fixes to GBAFE are included: